macOS Tahoe vs Sequoia: Should You Upgrade in 2026?

 Stay on Sequoia for the moment if you:

-Depend on older plug ins or drivers and cannot risk a change mid project
+Depend on older plug-ins or drivers and cannot risk a change mid-project

 Manage a lab or team and need to schedule upgrades after pilots